Backporting an e-Invoice Solution for GBS GmbH

 Moreover, the task ahead had just exploded, morphing

-- from the (relatively) simple task of receiving an electonic invoice
+- from the (relatively) simple (legally required) task of receiving an e-invoice

-- to the much more complicated task of generating and sending a valid electonic invoice.
+- to the (much more) complicated (optional) task of generating and sending a valid e-invoice.

 An e-Invoicing Solution